The CatWISE2020 Quasar dipole: A Reassessment of the Cosmic Dipole Anomaly: Introduction

-This mystery deepened with more recent studies. \cite{Secrest:2021} measured a dipole in the \textsc{CatWISE2020} quasar catalog that was more than twice the CMB expectation at $4.9 \sigma$ significance level and aligned at $\sim$27$^\circ$ with respect to the CMB dipole direction. \cite{Dam:2023} confirmed this anomalously large signal using Bayesian inference, and analyzed whether the mask can cause a considerable loss of dipole signal due to a leakage of power into higher multipoles.
+This mystery deepened with more studies. \cite{Secrest:2021} measured a dipole in the \textsc{CatWISE2020} quasar catalog that was more than twice the CMB expectation at $4.9 \sigma$ significance level and aligned at $\sim$27$^\circ$ with respect to the CMB dipole direction. \cite{Dam:2023} confirmed this anomalously large signal using Bayesian inference.
 Further analysis of the same dataset was carried out by \cite{Tiwari:2023} testing the data against \texttt{FLASK} simulations \citep{Xavier:2016} by incorporating quasar clustering properties.
-They found a clustering dipole amplitude of $D_{\text{clus}} = 0.81 \times 10^{-3}$.
+They found a clustering dipole amplitude of $D_{\text{clus}} = 0.81 \times 10^{-3}$ ($C_1 = 0.91 \times 10^{-6}$).
 While substantial, this clustering component cannot fully account for the observed amplitude excess.
 Notably, for angular scales corresponding to multipoles $\ell \geq 10$ (approximately $>18^\circ$), the AGN/quasar clustering agrees with $\Lambda$CDM expectations.
+A newer catalog, presented in \cite{Secrest:2022}, extended the WISE selection to include $\sim 1.6$ million sources.
+Their analysis yielded a slightly lower but still anomalously high dipole significance of $4.4\sigma$.
+A recent reassessment of the newer catalog by \cite{Hausegger:2025} reported a higher clustering dipole amplitude, $D_{clus} = 1.25 \times 10^{-3}$ ($C_{1} = 2.21 \times 10^{-6}$) suggesting that the clustering contribution in the extended catalog may be larger than previously inferred, though still insufficient to fully account for the observed dipole.

-More recent analysis by \cite{Abghari:2024} reveals additional complexities: the spatial distribution of quasars shows that if low-order multipoles (e.g. $\ell = 3$) are comparable in size to the dipole, then that might indicate unknown systematic effects.
-Crucially, the $52.6\%$ sky cut in \textsc{CatWISE2020} quasar catalog induces strong mode coupling, particularly between the octopole ($\ell = 3$) and the estimated dipole, leading to additional uncertainties.
+More recent analysis by \cite{Abghari:2024} specifically demonstrate that the large sky cut ($\sim$52.6\%) in the \textsc{CatWISE2020} catalog induces strong mode coupling between low-order multipoles.
+Consequently, if low-order multipoles (in their example, $\ell = 3$) have amplitudes comparable to the dipole, this coupling can bias the inferred dipole amplitude.

 This coupling can result in dipole amplitude errors large enough that consistency with the CMB dipole cannot be ruled out, highlighting the critical challenge of disentangling true cosmological signal from mask-induced systematics.
 The conclusions of \cite{Abghari:2024} were challenged in \cite{Secrest:2025wyu}, with questions raised about the magnitude of the higher $\ell$-mode amplitudes adopted.